 There will be two timed exams.
-Each exam will cover all lectures, text, and supplementary material.
-Here is some information you are asked to be aware of:
+Each exam will cover all lectures, textbook content, and supplementary materials.
+Please review the following important information::

 - 1. The exams format: Non-cumulative.
+Closed book.
 50 multiple-choice questions for each.
 Each will be worth 100 points. - 2.
 Exam length: 70 minutes limits.
-The exam will be automatically shut down at the end of 70 minutes.
-Only one attempt will be allowed, thus once you begin, you must take the test in its entirety.
-The exam will automatically close at 11:59 p.m. on the last day of the exam period, regardless of when you begin.
-For example, if you start at 11:20 p.m. on the final day, the exam will still shut down at 11:59 p.m., and any unanswered questions will be lost. - 3.
+The exam will be automatically shut down at the end of 70 minutes. - 3.
 Exam environment: Exams will be administered through Canvas Quizzes.
 They are closed-book, and students are not permitted to use slides, notes, or texts, nor receive assistance from others.

 The exam will be virtually proctored by a proctoring program, Respondous, which requires the use of LockDown Browser and a webcam.
 Please read the instructions below carefully and thoroughly.